ddlatumalea/disease_and_life/src/dashboard/pages/home/home.md

 The data is then further analyzed using graphs and statistical tests.

-*Main conclusion*:<br>
+**Main conclusion**:<br>
 - Non-communicable diseases are predictive of the life expectancy, based on a p-value < 0.0 using Granger causality tests.

-*Discussion*:<br>
+**Discussion**:<br>
+- Care should be taken in trusting the main conclusion, because one country may have a high negative correlation while the other has a high positive correlation.
-- There may be other hidden factors that influence the life expectancy.<br>
+- There may be other hidden factors that influence the life expectancy.
+Thus, it may not be 'true' causality.<br>
 - Demographics play a very big role, and in this document they are not taken into account.
+Demographics could explain the reason why non-communicable diseases are rising in Japan and declining in The Netherlands.
+- For future work, standardize the dataset by taking demographic factors such as age into account.